 I'm Not A Prospect!

 As part of the follow up process, three companies picked up the phone and called me.
 Two of the calls came from the group that had capabilities I wanted to learn more about.
-You know, the companies where I made it clear I wasn’t a prospect and had no need to purchase?
+You know, the companies where I made it clear I wasn’t a prospect and had no need to purchase!

 Both companies followed up with a pitch, aggressively trying to set up a follow up appointment.

 How did the clearly defined “not a buyer” category translate into a pushy follow up call?
 In addition to annoying, it’s a complete waste of time and money.
 Are your goals completely misaligned?
-Is scheduling appointments more important than targeting the right prospect to set an appointment with?
+Is scheduling appointments more important than targeting the right prospect with whom to set an appointment with?

 Avoid This Flaw

-Or maybe their follow up process includes turning all inquiries over to sales.
+Or maybe their follow-up process includes turning all inquiries over to sales.
 If that’s true, they will quickly turn both sales and prospects off from their lead program.